THEBOSS619/S9-Tweak-/README.md

-# S9-Tweak-
+# S9-Tweak+
-A simple scriipt, to fiy the innefeciency of the Exynos processor
+Simple script for the GalaxY S9/S9+ to better the performance without losing alot of SOT

+How to use:
+Add then script to an app like FrankoKernel and set "on boot" to True